valkey-io/valkey-doc/docs/reference/modules/modules-api-ref.md

 are identical, and the callback will only be run once.
 Both the `setfn` and `applyfn` can return an error if the provided value is invalid or cannot be used.
-The config also declares a type for the value that is validated by Redis and provided to the module.
+The config also declares a type for the value that is validated by Valkey and provided to the module.
 The config system provides the following types:

 * String: Binary safe string data.